 No matter how much data analysis we do, we can never discover from data how things ought to be.
 In the words of Gandalf, from the Lord of the Rings, when it comes to crossing the ethical chasm between what is and what ought to be, "You shall not pass!"

-This is exactly why compliance needs to careful.
+This is exactly why compliance needs to be careful.
 You can use data to verify that actions were taken to support moral values.
-However, you cannot do the opposite, and use data to to determine what these moral values should be.
+However, you cannot do the opposite, and use data to determine what these moral values should be.

 Bridging the gap - some have tried